 If you try my recipes, please leave a comment and rating below and tag me on your Instagram or Facebook post with @greensmoothiegourmet and #greensmoothiegourmet so I can see and share your remakes!!

-- 1/4 cup organic cane sugar (or coconut palm sugar for a browner color)
+- ¼ cup organic cane sugar or regular cane sugar

 - Line a loaf pan with parchment paper.

-- Press resulting batter into pan and freeze for one hour, refrigerate for longer storage.
+- Pour the resulting batter into the loaf pan and freeze for one hour.

 - Refrigerate the fudge for one week, and store in the freezer for three months.